wildfly/quickstart/helloworld-rs/README.md

 The create command creates a git repository in the current directory with the same name as the application.
 Notice that the output also reports the URL at which the application can be accessed.
 Make sure it is available by typing the published url <http://helloworldrs-quickstart.rhcloud.com/> into a browser or use command line tools such as curl or wget.

+### Migrate the Quickstart Source

 Now that you have confirmed it is working you can now migrate the quickstart source.
-You no longer need the default application so change directory into the new git repo and tell git to remove the source files and pom:
+You no longer need the default application so change directory into the new git repository and tell git to remove the source files and pom:

     cd helloworldrs
     git rm -r src pom.xml

-Copy the source for the helloworld-rs quickstart into this new git repo:
+Copy the source for the `helloworld-rs` quickstart into this new git repository:

     cp -r <quickstarts>/helloworld-rs/src .
     cp <quickstarts>/helloworld-rs/pom.xml .